Jonah-Checketts/PhageDBDataCollection/README.md

 <br> For the example data, the clusters "BD, BE, BI" infect the bacterial host Streptomyces.
 <br> Note: This generated plot is slightly different than the one on our poster presentation, as the clusters are sorted alphabetically instead of randomly.
 <br>The plotting script will generate a .png file called "scatterplot_RSCU_difference.png".
+<br>This gives a figure for codon usage bias.

 # Reproducing Figure 1 and Figure 2